Framework for Investments Policy 214.00

 Section: Income and Investments

-The Board of Trustees hereby authorizes the investment of temporary idle cash to be administered by the president or his designee.
-The Board of Trustees authorizes the president to act as its agent in matters relating to the purchase of investments and acceptance of safekeeping receipts.
+The Board of Trustees (“Board”) authorizes the investment of temporary idle cash to be administered by the President or his/her designee.
+The Board authorizes the President or his/her designee to act as its agent in matters relating to the purchase of investments and acceptance of safekeeping receipts.